firebase/quickstart-cpp/auth/testapp/readme.md

 Known issues
 ------------

+  - Auth::SignInAnonymously() and Auth::CreateUserWithEmailAndPassword() are
+    temporarily broken.
+For the moment, they will always return kAuthError_GeneralBackendError.
   - User::UpdateUserProfile() currently fails to set the photo URL on both Android and iOS, and also fails to set the display name on Android.
   - The iOS testapp generates benign asserts of the form: